 Richard Maude is Deputy Secretary, Indo-Pacific Group, in the Australian Department of Foreign Affairs and Trade.
-His portfolio covers Australia’s bilateral relations with Australia’s partners in Asia, the South Pacific and North America, as well as Australia’s regional political, security, economic and development assistance interests.
+His portfolio covers Australia’s bilateral relations with Australia’s partners in Asia and North America, as well as Australia’s regional political, security, economic and development assistance interests.

 In 2017, Mr Maude was head of the whole-of-government taskforce which supported the preparation of the Australian Government’s 2017 Foreign Policy White Paper.